ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Experimental Setting

+The final accuracy is then computed after training on the last task $T$ as the average accuracy over all tasks:

-In addition to accuracy, we report the \textbf{gap}, which quantifies the performance difference between the ideal upper bound, achieved through \textit{Joint Training} (i.e., training on all tasks simultaneously), and the ACC obtained by each CL method.
-The gap is calculated as:
+In addition to accuracy, we report the \textbf{gap}, which measures the difference between the ideal upper-bound performance obtained by \textit{Joint Training}, where all tasks are trained together, and the performance achieved by each CL method.
+The gap is defined as:

-where \( \text{ACC}_{\text{Joint}} \) is the final accuracy of a model trained jointly on the full dataset, and \( \text{ACC}_{\text{CL}} \) is the final accuracy of the CL approach.
-This metric provides insight into how much performance is lost due to the sequential nature of learning, serving as a measure of forgetting and inefficiency in knowledge retention.
+where $\mathrm{ACC}_{\mathrm{Joint}}$ is the final accuracy of the jointly trained model, and $\mathrm{ACC}_{\mathrm{CL}}$ is the final accuracy of the continual learning method.
+A smaller gap indicates that the CL method is closer to the joint-training upper bound and loses less performance due to sequential learning.

+Because the fault classes are not always equally represented, we also report weighted precision, weighted recall, weighted F1-score, and macro F1-score.
+For each class $c$, precision, recall, and F1-score are computed as:

+The weighted F1-score is computed by weighting each class F1-score according to the number of test samples in that class:

+where $N_c$ is the number of test samples belonging to class $c$, $N$ is the total number of test samples, and $C$ is the number of classes.
+Weighted precision and weighted recall are computed in the same way.
+Finally, macro F1-score gives equal importance to all classes and is defined as:

+Accuracy and gap measure the overall retention of knowledge, while weighted and macro scores show whether the model maintains balanced performance across both frequent and less frequent fault classes.